-SPOKANE, Wash. — Providence announced it will be laying off 63 people and closing multiple clinics in Spokane and Stevens counties.
+SPOKANE, Wash. — Providence announced it will lay off 63 people and close multiple clinics in Spokane and Stevens counties.

 On Thursday morning, Providence Inland Northwest said state and federal healthcare cuts and rising costs are prompting the closures.